Why was Marcellus Williams executed? What to know about the Missouri case

 What’s the current situation of the death penalty in the US?

-Williams’s case underscores the grave issue of potentially executing an innocent person.
+Williams’s case underscores the risks of potentially executing an innocent person.

 According to the Death Penalty Information Center, at least 200 individuals have been wrongly convicted and sentenced to death since 1973.